Imagine walking into a bright and spacious photography studio, nerves and excitement mingling within you.

 1. Classic Head and Shoulders

-The head-and-shoulders shot is the most common headshot pose, and this pose is used by many professionals.
+The head-and-shoulders shot is the most common headshot pose, and many professionals use this pose.

 In a head-and-shoulders shot, one only shows the head of the person and some of their shoulders.
-This pose is great for any professional, especially if you are wearing a suit or something formal.
+This pose is great for any professional, especially if you wear a suit or something formal.

 2. Head Slightly Down